techyugadi/dnn_gpu/tensorflow/README.md

 #### Tensorflow on GPU
 To install [Tensorflow](https://www.tensorflow.org/) on NVDIA GPU platform, a few prerequisites have to be satisfied:
-- One should also verify that NVIDIA driver for the installed graphics hardware is also installed (run `dpkg -l | grep nvidia-driver`)
+- One should verify that NVIDIA driver for the installed graphics hardware is also installed (run `dpkg -l | grep nvidia-driver`)
 - A library named CUDA that enables massively parallel computing, must be installed (this can be verified by running `ldconfig -p | grep cuda`)
 - Accordingly, the CUDA binaries and shared libraries must be on the host PATH and LD_LIBRARY_PATH respectively
-- NVIDIA Deep Neural Network library that runs on top of CUDA, must be installed (this can be verified on Ubuntu, by running `dpkg -l | grep cudnn`)
+- NVIDIA Deep Neural Network library (called CuDNN) that runs on top of CUDA, must be installed (this can be verified on Ubuntu, by running `dpkg -l | grep cudnn`)
-- A library named NCCL to support communicatio between multiple GPUs using shared memory Tensorflow-gpu runs on top of the above NVIDIA libraries.
+- A library named NCCL to support communication between multiple GPUs using shared memory Tensorflow-gpu runs on top of the above NVIDIA libraries.

+Many cloud-hosted GPU platforms for running deep learning workloads, come bundle d with the above prerequisite packages.
+Otherwise, these libraries have to be in stalled manually.

 ##### Tensorflow Docker
 Alternatively, a Tensorflow docker image built by NVIDIA, taking care of all prerequisites, is available.